-As the majority of cases of violations were discovered in FY 2010 in which imported foods violated Article 6 of the Act due to the presence of toxic or hazardous substances such as mycotoxins, or Article 11 of the Act concerning residual agricultural chemicals, etc., the MHLW plans in FY 2011 to actively demand exporting countries, especially those whose exported foods have repeatedly violated laws and regulations, to introduce proper food-safety measures.
-In addition, for smooth implementation of the Positive List system and ensured safety for imported beef and other foods, if it is necessary to verify safety measures in the production stage etc. in the exporting countries, the MHLW shall dispatch experts to the exporting countries of the relevant imported foods in order to actively confirm the safety measures in the exporting countries.
-Furthermore, the MHLW shall promote safety measures in exporting countries by systematically collecting information on safety measures for foods to be exported to Japan and by conducting on-site inspections.
+According to the interim report for the Inspection Results of the Imported Foods Monitoring and Guidance Plan for FY 2011, the majority of cases of violations consist of the cases which violated Article 6 of the Act due to the presence of toxic or hazardous substances such as mycotoxins, or Article 11 of the Act concerning residual agricultural chemicals, veterinary drugs, microorganisms, etc. The MHLW again in FY 2012 shall promote sanitary measures in exporting countries, especially those whose exported foods have repeatedly violated laws and regulations and those which have large exports to Japan, by conducting on-site inspections, systematically collecting information on safety measures for foods to be exported to Japan.
+Further, in order to ensure safety for imported beef, etc., if it is necessary to verify safety measures in the production stage etc. in exporting countries, the MHLW shall dispatch experts to the exporting countries of the relevant imported foods to confirm the safety measures in the exporting countries.
 Based on the "Memorandum on Japan-China Food Safety Promotion Initiative", the MHLW shall implement working level consultations and on-site inspections in order to improve safety of foods between Japan and China.